TheLaughingDuck/Default-DiscordBot/README.md

         python -m venv project_name_venv
         ```

     Your venv should now be created inside your project folder.
 It should also already be activated in the VSCode terminal.
-For more help, see (this helpful python tutorial)[https://www.youtube.com/watch?v=x1cbYa2SSlE&ab_channel=AirheadsBroadcasting].
+For more help, see [this helpful python tutorial](https://www.youtube.com/watch?v=x1cbYa2SSlE&ab_channel=AirheadsBroadcasting "AirheadsBroadcasting").
 Do **NOT** forget to put the name of your venv inside the .env file, to prevent uploading it to github.
     - Create a new requirements.txt file (or update it if you already have one) by typing

         ```